Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

 ## BSDF And Light Transport

 Light transport and BSDF are the most important parts of the path tracer.
-BSDF determines shading of the pixels and properly implemented light tranport algorithm determines how fast the path tracer will converge on the correct result.
+BSDF determines shading of the pixels and properly implemented light transport algorithm determines how fast the path tracer will converge on the correct result.
 So maybe let's talk about specific implementation of these two.

 ### Light Transport

-For light transport I'm using simple naive approach of picking ray directions based on the BSDF, so for mirror-like surface the direction will be perfect reflection and for more matte surfaces it will be random direction on the hemishpere.
+For light transport I'm using simple naive approach of picking ray directions based on the BSDF, so for mirror-like surface the direction will be perfect reflection and for more matte surfaces it will be random direction on the hemisphere.
 This approach results in insane amount of noise in large scenes with small lights (or high variance env maps like I've shown above), but that's okay for me, the goal of this project was to create energy conserving global illumination and not the fastest path tracer in the world.
 So using a complex light transport algorithm was way out of the scope for this project.
 Maybe some day I'll make it bidirectional or add something like MIS.

 ### BSDF